9xeb/purplesec/README.md

 # PurpleSec
-This is __PurpleSec__, a collection of dockerfiles, docker-compose configurations, ansible roles and playbooks with practical __security automation__ applications.
+This is __PurpleSec__, a collection of dockerfiles, docker-compose configurations, ansible roles and playbooks with practical __automation__ applications.
-It is an attempt to collect some of my other standalone repos into one comprehensive set of tools focused on automation.
+It is an attempt to collect some of my other standalone repos into one comprehensive set of tools for easier deployment in my homelab.

+Originally, PurpleSec used to be a collection of defensive cybersecurity tools that looked at network traffic and application logs for intrusion detection purposes.

+Nowadays, through PurpleSec, you can also remotely manage Docker Compose configurations in multi-host environments, choose where each stack goes to, and do so from the same place.
+This makes PurpleSec a sort of minimalistic orchestrator with ingrained intrusion detection bundles.

-Though most of the effort goes to the cyber defense part, some future components will include recon and stealth behavior to emulate attackers in realistic scenarios.
+Planned future components will include automated recon and stealth behavior for performing adversary emulation against the multi-host environment itself and boost security even further.

-Additionally, it can be used as a minimal orchestrator for pushing compose configurations to docker clusters.
+Powered by open source software.
+Currently tested on debian-like environments only.

+# Security bundles
+The goal here is to provide bundles that can be applied to most environments, with minimal manual setup, that provide tangible results without spending hundreds of hours learning how to use that particular vendor's solution.

-The philosophy behind purplesec follows these basic principles:
+The philosophy behind the available security bundles follows these basic principles:
   - low resource footprint (memory, I/O, cpu);
   - usability through simplicity;
   - focus on the most likely attack vectors first.

-The ultimate goal is to provide a collection of modules that can be applied to most environments, with minimal manual setup, that provide tangible results without spending hundreds of hours learning how to use that particular vendor's solution.

-Powered by open source software.
-Currently tested on debian-like environments only.

-# Features
 Current bundles that support automated deployment include:
  * a __network security monitor__ powered by Zeek and Suricata;
  * __log analysis services__ with the following capabilities: